• Free shipping on all orders

 Can Cats Eat raspberries

 Cats get into all sorts of mischief, especially when you’re not around.
-They’ll do anything from climb the curtains to sneaking nibbles from the leftover dessert or the plate of fresh raspberries that you forgot to put away.
-While it can be easy to just shut the door to keep kitty out, if you have an open plan kitchen, it’s harder to convince your cat to stay away.
+They’ll do anything from climbing the curtains to sneaking nibbles from the leftover dessert or the plate of fresh raspberries that you forgot to put away.
+While it can be easy to just shut the door to keep the kitty out, if you have an open-plan kitchen, it’s harder to convince your cat to stay away.

 hepper-cat-paw-dividerWhat Are the Health Benefits of Raspberries?